iotaledger/identity.rs/documentation/docs/workflow.md

 2.2.
 Determine the next version string.
 2.3.
 Run the workflow.
 The workflow will create a PR from `dev` targeting `dev` with release related changes.
 3. Review the PR.
-3.1 The PR will contain an updated changelog, check that it has all expected entries in the appropriate sections and the determined version matches the changelog according to [SemVer](#Semantic-Versioning).
+3.1.
+The PR will update the changelog, check that it has all expected entries in the appropriate sections and the determined version matches the changelog according to [SemVer](#Semantic-Versioning).
-3.2 The PR will contain changes to files including versions or version strings, ensure these are correct and match the expected version.
+3.2.
+The PR will update project version strings, ensure these are correct and match the expected version.
-3.3 Refer to [troubleshooting](#Troubleshooting) if anything is incorrect.
+3.3.
+Refer to [Troubleshooting](#Troubleshooting) if anything is incorrect.
 4. Merge the PR.
 4.1.
 On merging to `dev`, an automatic workflow is triggered that builds and publishes artifacts to the appropriate package manager (`crates.io` for Rust, `npm` for the Wasm bindings), and creates a GitHub Release (only for `main` version releases of the core Rust library).
 5. For `main` version releases, merge the `dev` branch into the `main` branch.

 ### Troubleshooting

-#### The changelog entries have the wrong description in the release PR
+#### The changelog entries have the wrong description in the release PR.
 Update the titles of the relevant PRs then rerun the workflow with the same parameters.
 The release PR will be updated with the new changelog.

 #### The changelog in the release PR is missing entries, has unrelated entries, entries in the wrong section.